oscar066/Modelling_House_Sales/README.md

 ## Methods

-<p>fter exploring and preprocessing the data,linear regression models were built in OLS statsmodels, with price as the dependent variable.</p>
+<p>After exploring and preprocessing the data,linear regression models were built in OLS statsmodels, with price as the dependent variable.</p>

 ## Conclusions